Refurbished tech: everything you need to know about buying renewed products

 3. Research the seller

 Look for a reputable seller with a track record of selling quality refurbished products.
-Check their reviews and ratings, and make sure they have a return policy in case you are not satisfied with your purchase.
+Research what their refurbishment process entails and check their reviews and ratings, and make sure they have a return policy in case you are not satisfied with your purchase.

 4. Inspect the product

-If you have physical access to the product before making a purchase, ensure it turns and stays on, and inspect it carefully for any cosmetic damage or signs of wear and tear.
-When purchasing online from lesser-known sellers, ask for detailed photos of the product and make sure all of the accessories are included.
+If you have physical access to the product before making a purchase, ensure it turns on and stays on, and inspect it carefully for any cosmetic damage or signs of wear and tear.
+When purchasing online from lesser-known sellers, it helps to view photos of the product.
+Also make sure to check what's included in the box when you go to place your order, as many refurbished devices don't come with original packaging.

 5. Know the return policy